lbr-stack/lbr_stack_doc/paper/paper.md

 1. Only support `IIWA 7/14` robots, not `Med 7/14`.
 2. Don't provide Python bindings.
-3. Maintainability:
+3. Don't support multiple FRI versions:
-    * Modified client source code [iiwa_ros](https://github.com/epfl-lasa/iiwa_ros).
+    * Modified FRI client source code [iiwa_ros](https://github.com/epfl-lasa/iiwa_ros).
-    * FRI client library tangled into source code [iiwa_ros2](https://github.com/ICube-Robotics/iiwa_ros2).
+    * FRI client library tangled into the source code [iiwa_ros2](https://github.com/ICube-Robotics/iiwa_ros2).
 4. Partial support of FRI functionality.
 Both, [iiwa_ros](https://github.com/epfl-lasa/iiwa_ros) and [iiwa_ros2](https://github.com/ICube-Robotics/iiwa_ros2), exclusively aim at providing implementations of the ROS 1/2 hardware abstraction layer.
 This does not support:
     * FRI's cartesian impedance control mode.
     * FRI's cartesian control mode (FRI version 2 and above).

 The first original contribution of this work is to add support for the `KUKA LBR Med 7/14` robots, which, to the best author's knowledge, does not exist in any other work.
 The second novel contribution of this work is to provide Python bindings.
-This work solves the maintainability by outsourcing the FRI into the separate **fri** package, which leaves the FRI's source code untouched and simply provides build support.
-4. is solved by defining an IDL message to KUKA's `nanopb` command and state protocol buffers in **lbr_fri_idl**.
-These messages can then be interfaced from ROS 1/2 topics or from the ROS 1/2 hardware abstraction layer.
+This work solves the support for multiple FRI versions by treating the FRI library as an externally provided library by separating it into the **fri** package, which leaves the FRI's source code untouched and simply provides build support.
+The partial support for the FRI functionality is solved by defining an IDL message to KUKA's `nanopb` command and state protocol buffers in **lbr_fri_idl**.
+These messages can then be interfaced from ROS 1/2 topics via simple controllers or from the ROS 1/2 hardware abstraction layer.

 | Framework       | IIWA | Med | ROS | ROS 2  | RT | FRI | pyFRI | Pos | Imp | Cart Imp | HW IF  |
 | --------------- | ---- |---- | --- | ------ | -- | --- | ----- | --- | --- | -------- | ------ |